balderdashy/sails/CONTRIBUTING.md

 6. If there is no issue, open a new issue and specify the following:
   - A short description of your issue in the title
   - The sails version (find this with ````sails -v````).
-  - Exactly when the issue manifests.
+  - Detailed explanation of how to recreate the issue
-  - How long you've experienced this issue.

-___Do not try to reopen closed issues, open a new one instead.___

 ## Submitting Pull Requests